Afonso8808/m431_pe24c_Game_Chooser/ressources/IPERKA/01_Inform.md

 ### What type of information did I need
 * **Dates**:
-  * The final deadline for the project was set by my teacher.
+  * The final deadline for the project was set by my teacher and it was the 29 of April for the project and the 6.may for the presentation.
 This meant that I had to ensure everything was completed on time, including implementation, documentation, and testing.
 * **Deliverables**:
   * The product I needed to deliver was a working **website** that allows users to register, log in, and get personalized game recommendations.
   * I also needed to submit the **documentation** detailing the entire process, including design, coding, and testing.